Skip to content

 One-week cycles, not two

-Default Linear cycles are 2 weeks.
-For solo work, 2 weeks is too long — by the time you’re reviewing your cycle, the world has moved past most of what you committed to.
+Default Linear cycles are two weeks.
+For solo work, two weeks is too long — by the time you are reviewing your cycle, the world has moved past most of what you committed to.
+The framework CreaDev Labs uses with two-week sprints works because he has a long-running side project with stable scope.
+Most solo engineers do not.

 One-week cycles force tighter scoping.
 You commit on Monday, ship through the week, retrospect on Friday.
 The cadence matches a solo engineer’s natural attention span.